-The Company's business objectives are currently focused on obtaining the necessary permits and licenses for this Project.
+The Company's business objectives are currently focused on obtaining the necessary permits and licenses for the Dewey-Brudock Project.
 In order to obtain such permits and licenses, the Company must:

-- continue to interface with the Nuclear Regulatory Commission ("NRC") regarding its license application, which was submitted in August 2009 and deemed complete in October 2009; - continue to interface with the Bureau of Land Management ("BLM") regarding its Plan of Operations which was submitted in October 2009 and considered administratively complete in March 2010; - submit an in situ recovery ("ISR") large-scale mine permit application to the South Dakota Department of Environmental and Natural Resources (the "DENR"); - continue to interface with the United States Environmental Protection Agency (the "EPA") regarding its underground injection control ("UIC") Class III and Class V permit applications, of which the Class III application was submitted in December 2008 and deemed complete in February 2009, and the Class V application was submitted in March 2010 and deemed complete in April 2010; - submit two water rights permit applications to the DENR; and - respond to any requests for additional information from the NRC and all other agencies necessary to obtain the necessary licenses and permits.
+- continue to interface with the Nuclear Regulatory Commission (the "NRC") regarding its license application, which was submitted in August 2009 and deemed complete in October 2009; - continue to interface with the Bureau of Land Management (the "BLM") regarding its Plan of Operations which was submitted in October 2009 and considered administratively complete in March 2010; - submit an in situ recovery ("ISR") large-scale mine permit application to the South Dakota Department of Environmental and Natural Resources (the "DENR"); - continue to interface with the United States Environmental Protection Agency (the "EPA") regarding its underground injection control ("UIC") Class III and Class V permit applications, of which the Class III application was submitted in December 2008 and deemed complete in February 2009, and the Class V application was submitted in March 2010 and deemed complete in April 2010; and - respond to any requests for additional information from the NRC and all other agencies necessary to obtain the necessary licenses and permits.